Six Degrees at Back Bay Grill

 55 Market St – this 3,700 sq ft space on Market Street was formerly occupied by the Big Easy.
 It’s available for $24/sq ft (NNN).

 111 Middle St – this 1,600 sq ft space has a storied past as the former location of Piccolo and before that Bresca.
-It’s available for $3,500/month (NNN).
+It’s available for $3,500/month (NNN), the building is also for sale.

 28 Monument Square – the former Maine Squeeze juice bar in the Public Market House is for lease.
 Contact leasing@juicery.com for more information.
 Also, the second floor space formerly occupied by Sichuan Kitchen is available, call (207) 939-0980 for information.